Beliavsky/Fortran-code-on-GitHub/README.md

 [MPI-AMRVAC](https://github.com/amrvac/amrvac): parallel adaptive mesh refinement framework aimed at solving (primarily hyperbolic) partial differential equations by a number of different numerical schemes.
 The emphasis is on (near) conservation laws and on shock-dominated problems in particular.

+[OpenMeshConverter](https://github.com/nfherrin/OpenMeshConverter): open source utility to convert various publicly available mesh formats, by Nicholas Herring.
+It takes a version 4 Gmsh file (tested with version 4.1) and converts it to the THOR mesh format, and there are plans to extend this converter to intake other versions of Gmsh and exodus.

 [pyhyp](https://github.com/mdolab/pyhyp): uses hyperbolic volume mesh marching schemes to extrude structured surface meshes into volume meshes, by mdolab. pyHyp is used as a preprocessing step in the geometry and mesh-creation process prior to an optimization.

 [shabaka](https://github.com/omhafez/shabaka): command-line tool that reads segmented images and generates watertight surface meshes (or b-reps) of the objects of interest, by omhafez.
 Surface meshes can be piped into mesh generation tools for scientific computing, 3D printing programs, or visualization software.